 For instance, let’s look at Toyota moving its North American HQ’s to Plano, Texas.
 The move was designed to bring together approximately 4,000 employees from sales, marketing, engineering, manufacturing, and finance.
 At first, look, moving these departments and consolidating to a centralized location would seem to improve the overall operations of the company.
 But it did lead to the loss of several valued executives, managers and other skilled workers, some of who would be difficult to replace.
 Which of these issues is the most important consideration?
 Is there some way of lessening the conflict?

 Toyota began an operational restructuring after the company branding was soiled with the 2009-2010 massive recall involving sudden acceleration of its top line products.
 This changed the way the automaker operated globally.
 After the crisis, Toyota decided to overhaul its management structure to give regional management teams around the globe more decision-making authority.
-It also saw an opportunity to decrease the financial hurt the recall caused.
+It also saw an opportunity to decrease the financial pain the recall caused.

 The new campus in Plano is bringing employees from Torrance, Calif, Los Angeles, California, New York City, New York and Erlanger, Kentucky.
 Each of these states has a state income tax.
-New York and California are far more expensive to live in than the Plano Frisco area.
+New York and California are far more expensive to live in than the Plano and Frisco areas.
 Both were already growing with suburban construction of homes and business centers.
 Most significantly, the majority of Toyota employees moving to Plano would retain their current salary.
 This meant they were getting a raise with no state tax to pay allowing them to purchase larger homes with a pool.

 Toyota would not have to concern itself with raises and promotions for the foreseeable future, and the financial mess caused by the massive recall would not stall operations.
 By bringing together the sales, marketing, engineering, manufacturing, and finance elements, the automaker was able to quickly restructure its corporate management while giving its regional management teams decision-making authority they needed to fix the problems in their area of responsibility.